Strategies for energy-efficient flow control leveraging deep reinforcement learning: Results: flow control performance of a circular cylinder

 \subsubsection{Scenario B: Energy Consumption with Simultaneous Control (Two Pairs)}

-We execute flow control with a strategy involving the mass flow rates of two pairs of synthetic jets, referred to as Action in \cref{fig:figure11}.
-The action values, representing the external energy consumed, are plotted over non-dimensional time for various jet configurations around the cylinder. \Cref{fig:figure11}(a) depicts the control strategy utilizing two pairs of synthetic jets ($J_3^1, J_3^2$ and $J_4^1, J_4^2$).
-The initial peak in action values indicates the maximum energy required at the onset of the flow control process.
-As time progresses, the energy consumption stabilizes, suggesting that the control strategy becomes more consistent.
-We observe that the jet pair $J_4^1, J_4^2$ consumes slightly less energy in the long run compared to $J_3^1, J_3^2$, indicating that positioning synthetic jets at $J_4$ (75°) may offer an energy-saving advantage over positioning at $J_3$ (90°).
+A flow control strategy involving the mass flow rates of two pairs of synthetic jets is implemented, which is referred to as “action” in figure \ref{fig:fig11}.
+The action values represent the external energy consumed to execute flow control, and the evolution of energy consumption for various jet configurations is plotted over dimensionless time.
+Figure \ref{fig:fig11}(a) illustrates the energy consumption of the control strategy utilizing two pairs of synthetic jets: $J_3^1, J_3^2$ and $J_2^1, J_2^2$.
+The initial control actions display significant peaks, reflecting the high energy required at the onset of the flow control process.
+Over time, both jet configurations show a decrease in energy consumption, with the control efforts stabilizing.
+However, the jet pair $J_3^1, J_3^2$ exhibits a slightly higher energy demand compared to the pair $J_2^1, J_2^2$.
+This indicates that the jets positioned at $J_2^1, J_2^2$ may be more energy-efficient in maintaining effective flow control.

-The energy consumption for the control strategy utilizing two pairs of synthetic jets ($J_3^1, J_3^2$ and $J_2^1, J_2^2$) is shown in \cref{fig:figure11}(b).
-The initial action peak is again prominent, reflecting the energy required at the start of the flow control process.
-Over time, both configurations exhibit reduced energy consumption, with action values stabilizing.
-However, jet pair $J_3^1, J_3^2$ demonstrates a slightly higher energy demand over time compared to $J_2^1, J_2^2$, suggesting that $J_2^1, J_2^2$ may be more energy-efficient in maintaining effective flow control.
-This analysis provides a deeper understanding of the energy efficiency of different jet configurations in controlling flow around the cylinder.
-The initial peaks highlight the energy demands at the start, while the subsequent stabilization reflects the sustained maintenance of flow control.
-The differences in energy consumption among configurations can guide the selection of jet positions to optimize flow control efficiency, with the $J_4$ position (75°) and $J_2$ position (105°) showing potential as a more energy-efficient choice.
+Figure \ref{fig:fig11}(b) illustrates the control strategy using two pairs of synthetic jets, namely $J_3^1, J_3^2$ and $J_4^1, J_4^2$.
+The initial peak in the action values signifies the maximum energy required at the onset of the flow control process.
+Over time, the energy consumption stabilizes, indicating that the control strategy becomes more consistent.
+In the long term, the jet pair $J_4^1, J_4^2$ consumes slightly less energy compared to the jet pair $J_3^1, J_3^2$, suggesting that positioning the synthetic jets at $J_4$ may be more energy-efficient than jets at $J_3$.
+In summary, the initial peak in the control strategy underscores the substantial energy demand at the inception of the process, while the subsequent stabilization reflects the sustained maintenance of flow control.
+Moreover, the disparities in energy consumption across different configurations provide valuable insights for optimizing flow control efficiency through judicious selection of jet placement.
+Specifically, jets positioned at $J_2$ locations exhibit superior energy efficiency compared to those at $J_3$ locations, and similarly, $J_4$ locations demonstrate enhanced energy savings relative to $J_3$ locations.